-Toll free numbers are expensive.
+Toll-free numbers are expensive.
 According to this report on the Unitel Voice website, vanity toll-free numbers (those with easy to remember numbers like 1-800-FLOWERS) can potentially cost as much as $10,000 to purchase.
-This is not really an expense that a small business can afford.
+An 800 number for small businesses is not really an expense that a small business can afford.

 Do small businesses really need toll-free numbers?
 Some marketing experts believe that having your own toll-free number helps businesses establish the kind of trust and credibility that customers have come to recognize with large businesses.
 Once implicit trust has been established, it becomes easier to convert a potential lead into a paying customer.
 In some ways then, a toll-free number pays for itself.